iAlan02/katacoda-scenarios/docker-node-api/step1.md

 `RUN mkdir -p /src/api-xample`

+And let's indicates that the path created is the working directory

+`WORKDIR /src/api-xample`

 Since we are using a NodeJs api we'll first copy our package.json in order to validate it and install all the modules needed Doing it in this way allows to first check if there's a change in the package.json and run the npm install just if it's necessary